3.13 Provisions, contingent liabilities and contingent assets

 2. The Company has not received any fund from any party(s) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-3. There is no dividend declared or paid during the period by the Company.
+3. There is no dividend declared or paid during the year by the Company.

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.